AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-patient-core-1-intro.md

 #### Australian Digital Health Agency Core Patient
-The purpose of this profile is to provide a core representation of a patient for the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
+The purpose of this profile is to provide a core representation of a patient for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

 This profile supports exchange of some of the Cultural and Linguistic Diversity (CALD) data set [<sup>[1]</sup>](https://www.abs.gov.au/AUSSTATS/abs@.nsf/Latestproducts/1289.0Main%20Features11999) [<sup>[2]</sup>](https://meteor.aihw.gov.au/content/index.phtml/itemId/491352), including country of birth, year of arrival and preferred language.